How to fix widgets not working or refreshing on iPhone and iPad

 Contact the app developer or Apple Support

-In rare cases, if the problem continues and your widget issues have not been solved, please get in touch with the app developer and inform them of the problem or ask for help.
+If the problem continues and your widget issues have not been solved, get in touch with the app developer and inform them of the problem or ask for help.

 If all widgets don’t work or some specific widgets of built-in Apple apps don’t work, you can chat with Apple Support to get more answers.